cirosantilli/linux-cheat/compile/library.md

 Yes, they come after the `.so` otherwise there would be ambiguity: `liba.1.so` is version 1 of `liba` or simply `lib.a.1`?

-To link to a given version use full basename linking with verison number.
+To link to a given version use full basename linking with version number.

-linking takes care of version defaults:
+Linking takes care of version defaults:

 -   `liba.so.1.1.1`